 Given the fact that oxidative stress and chronic inflammation are risks factors for cancer, the antioxidant and anti-inflammatory richness of kale and similar green leaf vegetables in a healthy and balanced diet help to keep you at a lower risk for cancer and other chronic diseases.

 I hope you had a lovely Christmas and that you enjoy the last few days of the year!

-If you try this tasty and healthy vegan Mediterranean diet recipe of Mediterranean kale detox soup please let me know, leave a comment and rate it.
+If you try this tasty and healthy vegan Mediterranean diet recipe of Mediterranean kale soup please let me know, leave a comment and rate it.
 I would love to know what you come up with.
 Enjoy and best wishes for 2017!

 - 3 Tablespoons extra virgin olive oil

 - 500g (2 ¼ cups) Kale leaves, finely chopped (thick stems removed)

 - 1 l (2 pints) vegetable stock (or water)

 - 1 Teaspoon sea salt (or salt to taste)

 - 2 Tablespoons pine nuts

 - 4 Teaspoons freshly squeezed lemon juice